Danny-Engelman/ITpings/README.md

 There is a reason why CLI is the (hyped)term the past years

+For simplicity sake I am not going fancy with NodeJS, socket.io and loads more dependencies

+Focus is on Database and Front-end

 # ITpings - '_Just Give Me The Data_'

 ITpings can be used by both beginner and advanced developers.